Reception - Class Owl

 Understanding the World

 This term we will be thinking about how special events are celebrated in different cultures and the traditions that are observed.
-For example we will learn about Ramadan and the celebration Eid in the Muslim faith.
-Our “Big idea” is Power this term.
-We will discuss what power is and who has power?
-We will explore the power of words in poems and powerful fictional characters.
-We will explore the power of growth and plant various things to explore what gives them the power to grow.
-We will think about our own power and strengths and how our actions play a huge part in the world.
+For example we will learn about harvest and the Christmas story.
+Each term the whole school has a “Big idea”.
+This term our “Big idea” is respect.
+We will discuss what respect is and what it means to be respectful to our friends, adults around us and property and belongings.
+We will also focus on the Badsey Be’s and learn all about how they help us to follow the school rules.
+We will think about how our actions play a huge part in the world.
 We will also continue to use various forms of technology around the classroom, including the laptops and interactive whiteboard and programmable toys.
-We also have exciting visitors for STEM week - they will be teaching the children how to build Lego houses so that they can build a Lego city.
-They will then make a circuit to light up the houses in their city.
-In EYFS we will also be programming Edison robots and exploring how to give them instructions.

 Expressive Arts & Design

-We will continue to encourage the children to express themselves creatively using a variety of media, for example painting, collage, music, song and dance.
-Specifically we will be creating flowers out of different materials, designing our own plant pots and a collaborative piece for our Big Idea.
+We will explore how the children can express themselves creatively using a variety of media, for example painting, collage, music, song and dance.
+Specifically we will be creating friendship hands and a large collage of Elmer the elephant.

 Other Important Information

 Taught Forest School lessons are reserved for children in EYFS, Year 1 and Year 4 at Badsey.
 We will send a letter at a later date providing information, and plenty of notice, about when the Class Owl sessions will be along with details of appropriate clothing etc.